nurdwerks/storymaker/Books/Book 4 - The Stone Season/Chapter 36 - The Signal.md

 ### Scene 1: The Broadcast

 - **Key Event:** Using the high-gain antenna on the Observation Deck, Angelica broadcasts a wide-spectrum signal, hoping to find any other ships in the fleet.
-  - _Key Dialog:_ **Angelica Vance:** "This is The Ark.
+  - _Key Dialog:_ **Angelica Ward:** "This is The Ark.
 Is there anyone out there?
 Does anyone remember the way home?"

 ---